-The Oystercatcher Trail is a professionally guided and world-acclaimed trekking experience along the unspoiled, spectacular golden beaches and green coastline of the Western Cape’s Garden Route.
+The Oystercatcher Trail is a professionally guided and world-acclaimed trekking experience along the unspoiled, spectacular golden beaches and green coastline of the Western Cape’s Garden Route in South Africa.
 Every day presents a different landscape, ranging from cliff tops and sea front caves to wonderful golden beaches and massive sand dunes.

 The Oystercatcher Trail hike is renowned for its ecological and cultural educational value.
 Beginning in Mossel Bay and ending along Gourits River, the daily distances are normally completed in about six hours, and guides stay with even the slowest in the group.
 Guests only carry their day packs, with their luggage transferred from one overnight stop to the next.